About the Library

 4. Access to the collection

 4.2.
-To maximise the use of space in the Libraries low use items may be retained in offsite storage and made available to the University community upon request.
+To maximise the use of space in the Libraries low use items may be retained in offsite storage and made available upon request.

 4.3.
 Items identified as valuable or rare may have mediated access.

 4.4.
-Special arrangements are made to provide access to materials in high demand.
+Special arrangements are made to provide equitable access to materials in high demand.

 4.5.
 Library collections are supplemented by providing access to document delivery and inter-library loan services for eligible users.